 When you change your address, there is a service that allows you to receive your mail at your new address.
 Special cards are available at any post office for reporting a change of address.
-In order to maintain legal status, International Students must inform the PDSO/DSO of any address changes within 10 days, by emailing International Student Services at ISS@Nichols.edu.
+To maintain legal status, International Students must inform the PDSO/DSO of any address changes within 10 days, by emailing International Programs at IP@nichols.edu.